-Welcome Students and Parents!
+Welcome Students and Parents

-We as teachers, counselors and administrators are here to advise you on this path.
+We, as teachers, counselors and administrators are here to advise you on this path.
 We’ll help you select the courses you are interested in and qualify for in order to best prepare you for acceptance at the university of your choice and the career you may wish to pursue.

 They received their “Allgemeine Hochschulreife” and are studying at their chosen universities in this country.
-As you may see from our extensive university acceptance list, which is most impressive for such a young school, our students also choose international destinations as well – as far away as Japan and the Unites States and as close as Cambridge in the UK, St. Andrews in Scotland and University of Maastricht in the Netherlands.
+As you may see from our extensive university acceptance list, which is most impressive for such a relatively young school, our students also choose international destinations as well – as far away as Japan and the Unites States and as close as Cambridge in the UK, St. Andrews in Scotland and University of Maastricht in the Netherlands.

 What gives us great confidence in our program and a measure of pride as well are the reports we receive back from our graduates at our annual alumni receptions.
 ISR graduates praise ISR for

 - Their excellent preparation in mathematics and the sciences

 - Our English program, with students expressing better competence compared to colleagues from other high schools

 - The invaluable experience of writing the IB Extended Essay research paper as an outstanding preparation for their university studies